Policy Management

 -

-Click the Actions button, then click Edit policy.
+Click the Actions button, then click CLONE policy.
+Then give it the name "Alpine Linux Package Manager Execution - Runtime"

 -